Skip to content

 Repository files navigation

-cdbuff is a simple command line tool to enhance the 'cd' command written in bash.
-It can be useful if you have multiple projects allowing you to store or recall paths by name or index.
+cdbuff is a simple command-line tool designed to enhance the functionality of the cd command in Bash.
+It is particularly useful if you work on multiple projects, allowing you to store and recall paths by name or index.

 Named Registers